Herpetoculture

 Caging and Substrate

 I keep all of my rosy boas in a rack system that includes under-belly heat.
 I have a proportional controller that keeps the temperatures just right for my boas.
 On a small scale I recommend that rosy boas be kept in cages made for snakes that have locking doors or lids.
 Snakes are escape artists so be sure to keep your rosy in a good cage that is escape proof.
 I use aspen bedding or sani-chips for my rosy boas.
 You can find aspen shavings at any reptile shop or pet supper store.
 I have shifted all of my rosy boas to sani-chips that are a much finer product than the shavings.
 I do not recommend any other type of bedding for rosy boas; aspen or sani-chips are the best substrate for most snakes that do not require high humidity.
 Do not use cedar chips, cedar is harmful to reptiles.
 Rosy boas in captivity need under the belly heat; use a heat pad made for reptiles and adhere it under and to one side of the enclosure.
 It is important that rosy boas have the ability to thermal regulate; they need a cool and warm side in their enclosure.
 I recommend that the substrate on the warm side under the hide be 88 to 89 degrees.
 Make sure you have the ability to control the temperature on the heat pad.
-I recommend Herpstat proportional controllers and a temp gun to calibrate your controller.
+I recommend Herpstat proportional controllers and a temp gun to calibrate your controller and check temperatures.
+I do not recommend a bioactive enclosure.
+Bioactive enclosures require humidity levels that are harmful to rosy boas.

 Some rosy boas can become very nippy if they are not held on a regular basis.
 I recommend that your rosy be held at least twice a week to keep them accustomed to being held.
 You may have to work on taming a nippy boa.
 I did have a couple of rosy boas that would not tolerate being held and they would bite my hands or fingers.
 I worked with them over time and I was able to calm them down.
 They are now fun to hold.